 Q: What are you focusing on in the next six months?

 A: We will be conducting a mapping exercise over the next few months.
 The exercise will identify local provision of emotional well-being support across the whole CYP workforce, map the pathways and flow through the system, detail the thresholds and identify the data available at each point.
 The purpose of the mapping exercise is to ultimately create a better journey for children and young people.
 Young people want to receive help where they ask for it rather than being referred on.

-A second purpose of the pathway mapping exercise is to engage the wider local area in THRIVE because it is health driven at the moment.
+A second purpose of the pathway mapping exercise is to engage the wider local area in the THRIVE Framework because it is health driven at the moment.

-Q: Have you used any of the i-THRIVE tools from the website?
+Q: Have you used any of the i-THRIVE Toolkit from the website?

 A: We have used pathway mapping tools and used diagrams from the slide sets.
 We have used the colours in designing our Getting Advice and Signposting booklet.
-We also often come back to the original THRIVE publications and the case studies are helpful.
-I have been in contact with Helen Brasnett regarding the parent consultation service case study.
+We also often come back to the original THRIVE Framework publications and the case studies are helpful.
+I have been in contact with Helen Brasnett regarding the parent consultation service implementation story.

 Q: Do you have any developments you would like highlighted to the Community of Practice?

 Q: Is there anything you would like to ask the National i-THRIVE Community of Practice?

 A: I would like to ask whether other sites have materials for communicating the THRIVE Framework across sectors and for examples of using pathway mapping exercises for the purpose of achieving culture change across agencies?
 In addition, work on When to Stop Treatment.